vespa-engine/documentation/en/reference/mtls.md

 Vespa will by default use the following TLS configuration (unless overridden by `accepted-ciphers` / `accepted-protocols`).

 #### Protocol versions
+* `TLSv1.3` - _note:_ due to certain limitations in the current Java runtime, TLSv1.3 is only supported by the C++ backends for now.
+  We will revisit this in the very near future to ensure Java defaults to TLSv1.3 as well.
 * `TLSv1.2`

 #### Cipher suites